barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 These aren't terribly interesting, or useful to anyone other than me, so I'll just give an example rather than go through each one.

-The script for innsmouth, my VPS, backs up:
+The script for dunwich, my VPS, backs up:

 - All my public github repositories (I don't have any private ones)
 - All my self-hosted repositories (which are all private)